orchid00/ReproducibleResearchThings/PITCHME.md

 ---
 #### Safely sharing sensitive data guide (ARDC)

-* Australian National Data Service.
+Australian National Data Service.
 (2018).
 [Safely sharing sensitive data](https://www.ands.org.au/working-with-data/sensitive-data/sharing-sensitive-data)

 ---

 ### Time to explore

-You have now a few minutes to browse through the materials provided about de-identifying your data.
+You have now a few minutes to browse through the last materials provided about de-identifying your data.

 ---

 ### So now we have some new skills up our sleeve
 ### If our laptop goes missing, we are better prepared

----
-Now let's look at after a project has finished

 ---